Poundbury

 Due for completion in 2025, it is expected to house a population of 6,000.
-2,000 people in over 180 businesses are engaged in its development and construction.
+There are 2,000 people in more than 180 businesses engaged in its development and construction.
 Poundbury has been praised for reviving the low-rise streetscape built to the human scale and for echoing traditional local design features, but it has not reduced car use, as originally intended.
-A 2022 report said "Poundbury has been highlighted for its pedestrian and public transport links and not being as 'car-based' as other developments across the country."
+A 2022 report said: "Poundbury has been highlighted for its pedestrian and public transport links and not being as 'car-based' as other developments across the country."

 Mission

-Poundbury has been built according to the principles of Charles III, who is known for holding strong views challenging the post-war trends in town planning that were suburban in character.
+Poundbury has been built according to the principles of Charles III, who is known for holding strong views challenging post-war trends in town planning that were suburban in character.
 Since starting in 1993, the town has received both criticism and praise from architects and design critics.

-The development is built to a traditional high-density urban pattern, rather than a suburban one, focused on creating an integrated community of shops, businesses, and private and social housing; there is no zoning.
-The planners say they are designing the development around people rather than the car, and they aim to provide a high-quality environment, from the architecture to the selection of materials, to the signposts, and the landscaping.
+The development is built to a high-density urban pattern, intent on creating an integrated community of shops, businesses, and private and social housing; there is no zoning.
+The planners claim they are designing the development around people rather than the car and aim to provide a high-quality environment.
 To avoid constant construction, utilities are buried in common utility ducts under the town.
 Common areas are maintained by a management company to which all residents belong.
 It consists of 35 percent social housing and is designed for sustainable development, which includes carbon neutrality.

 To some degree, the project shows similarities with the contemporary New Urbanism movement.
-The development brief outlined having a centre built in a classical style and outer neighbourhood areas in a vernacular style, with design influences taken from the surrounding area.
+The development brief outlined having a centre built in a classical style and outer neighbourhood areas in a vernacular style, with design influences derived from the surrounding area.
 The development includes period features such as wrought iron fences, porticos, gravelled public squares, and 'bricked-up' windows; known as blind windows, these traditionally serve an aesthetic function and are widely misattributed to the window tax.